• Skip to primary navigation

 Instructions

-• Place the ingredients in the food processor's bowl.
+Adding the ingredients to the food processor's bowl.

 • Process the ingredients on high until soft peaks form.
 This should take anywhere from 1.5 to 2.5 minutes, depending on how powerful your food processor is.

-• Use immediately, or chill it for up to two hours before using it.
+• Use the whipped cream immediately, or chill it for a few hours before using it.

 Notes